MUSA-509/final-project/README.md

 # Final Project

 The final project will be the culmination of all of the skills learned and practiced in this class.
-Students will build an application that has a custom backend (e.g., Flask with a PostGIS database) hosted on the cloud that can be publicly accessed and returns custom responses based on user inputs.
+Students will build an application that has a custom backend (e.g., Flask with a PostGIS database) and a dynamically-generated HTML frontend.
+The full site will be hosted on the cloud at a URL that can be publicly accessed and returns custom responses based on user inputs.
 Expectations are that API responses will be communicated in multiple ways: a static chart or map, interactive maps, formatted statistics among others.

 ## Proposal